Specially Designed Instruction with Maryland State Department of Education Division of Early Intervention and Special Education Services

 The Role of School Nurses in Transition Planning

-A School Nurse can be a vital member of the IEP team.
-This short video explains the role of the School Nurse in the development of the IEP and be a vital partner as our children grow and prepare for life after school.
+The nurse can be a vital member of the IEP team.
+This short video explains their role in the development of the IEP.

 IEP Process Guide